google-deepmind/mujoco/doc/modeling.rst

 noslip iterations.
 All these algorithm settings can be specified in the :ref:`option <option>` element.

 The default settings work well for most models, but in some cases it is necessary to tune the algorithm.
-The best way to do this is to experiment with the relevant settings and use the visual profiler in `simulate.cc`_, which shows the timing of different computations as well as solver statistics per iteration.
+The best way to do this is to experiment with the relevant settings and use the visual profiler in :ref:`simulate.cc <saSimulate>`, which shows the timing of different computations as well as solver statistics per iteration.
 We can offer the following general guidelines and observations:

 -  The constraint Jacobian should be dense for small models and sparse for large models.
 The default setting is 'auto';